alexkychen/ds-hub/_sources/sql_advanced.md

 Window functions are used in conjunction with OVER clause.
 Use OVER to define a window of data.

 ### OVER clause
-Use OVER clause define the window frame of data.
+Use OVER clause to define the window frame of data.
 Sub-clause (used within OVER) include:

 - `PARTITION BY`: Grouping for the same value
 - `ORDER BY`: Order data by valuse